rrthomas/mit/src/features/Specializer.md

 control-flow graph for the specialized interpreter.

-The script is fast, but it has nonetheless been separated out from the rest of the procedure, so that it is possible to generate a ".labels_pickle" file in other ways, if desired, or to distribute them.
+The script is fast, but it has nonetheless been separated out from the rest of the procedure, so that it is possible to generate a "_labels.pickle" file in other ways, if desired, or to distribute them.